Marvel's Avengers: Infinity War release date now April 27

 In the surprise-iest of surprise moves, Marvel started March off by moving up the "Avengers: Infinity War" release date for the entire world a whole week, to Friday, April 27.
 Everyone "will now be able to globally experience the film together, as it will be released worldwide on the same date," Marvel said in a statement.*

-This all kicked off on Twitter thanks to @RobertDowneyJr, and below are the relevant parts.
-(Seriously though, this smacks of the "leaked" Avengers poster and all those adorable Mark Ruffalo stunts, and I'm even not mad about.)
+This all kicked off on Twitter thanks to @RobertDowneyJr, and you'll find the relevant parts below.
+(Seriously though, the move smacks of the "leaked" Avengers poster and all those adorable Mark Ruffalo stunts, and I'm even not mad about.)

 Maybe parent company Disney didn't want Marvel to to have to compete with "Solo: A Star Wars Story" (which comes out at the end of May), or maybe it just understands that fans' love of all things Marvel Cinematic Universe-related is better served fast and furious this anniversary year.
 (And with three movies coming out this year, who needs time to breathe between them?)